seanwarman/jsonQL/README.md

 The `ColumnObject` goes inside the `columns` param of a `JoinObject`.
 But as you can see it can also be an item in it's own `args` array and you can also add a `JoinObject` to `join`.

-This works because JsonQL is totally recursive meaning you can put a `ColumnObject` inside another `ColumnObject` and keep going down until you break javascript completely.
+This works because JsonQL is recursive.
+You can put a `ColumnObject` inside another `ColumnObject` and keep going down until you break your computer.

 ```js
 const ColumnObject = {